 3. GPS Technology

-GPS technology is a cornerstone of precision agriculture.
-By integrating GPS into tractors and other farm machinery, farmers can automate tasks like planting, spraying, and harvesting.
+GPS technology is a cornerstone of precision agriculture and one of the best smart farming tools available today.
+By integrating GPS into tractors and other farm machinery, farmers can automate tasks like planting, spraying, and harvesting, ensuring that operations are carried out with pinpoint accuracy.

 4. Automated Irrigation Systems